 Halos seen at night are common in the early postoperative period and usually resolve in four to six weeks.

-For an in depth discussion of possible LASIK risks and complications, schedule a consultation with Dr. Tylock or Dr. George.
+For an in-depth discussion of possible LASIK risks and complications, schedule a consultation with Dr. George.